-3.31 The London Plan sets out both waste arising forecasts and apportionment targets for each borough.
-The apportionment targets for East London are significantly higher than the area's projected arisings.
-The London Plan anticipates that East London could be a major contributor to London's target of net self-sufficiency by 2026.
+4.36 The London Plan sets out both waste arising forecasts and apportionments for each borough.
+The combined apportionments =for East London are significantly higher than the area's projected arisings.
+The London Plan anticipates that East London could be a major contributor to London's target of net self-sufficiency by 2026, for the HIC waste stream in particular.